PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 %doc NEWS README.SUSE
 ```

-The license files are annotated in the rpm, which allows a search for the license files of specific package:
+The license files are annotated in the rpm, which allows a search for the license files of a specific package:

 ```